 This course introduces students to the roles various international organizations play in the overall attempts to address various global issues.
 The first half of the course is dedicated to intergovernmental organizations (IGOs); the second half focuses on non-governmental organizations (NGOs).
-Discussions revolve around

 Discussions revolve around organizations which target similar global issues.